 The next factor is to know your position.
 Find out what you need most from the contract.
 This will help you determine which provisions would be most important to you while allowing you to make concessions on less important matters as needed.

 Determining your position also helps you know how much bargaining power you have.
-Companies in particularly strong positions can offer terms on a “take-it-or-leave-it” basis, allowing you to get more of what you want from the negotiations process.
+Companies in particularly strong positions can offer terms on a “take-it-or-leave-it” basis, allowing you to get more of what you want from the negotiation process.

 Apply the Right Pressure